Emlyn Williams: Professional career

-Williams's only film as a director, The Last Days of Dolwyn (1949), which he also wrote and starred in, marked the screen debut of his fellow Welshman, Richard Burton.
+Williams's only film as a director, The Last Days of Dolwyn (1949), which he also wrote and starred in, marked the screen debut of Richard Burton.
 Williams often appeared in his own plays, and was famous for his one-man shows, with which he toured the world, playing Charles Dickens in an evening of excerpts from Dickens's novels.
 This "one man show" was the start of a whole new theatrical genre.
-He followed up his Dickens performance with one man shows based on the works of Dylan Thomas, Dylan Thomas Growing Up, and H. H. Munro better known under his pseudonym Saki.
+He followed up his Dickens performance with one man shows based on the works of Dylan Thomas, Dylan Thomas Growing Up, and Saki.
 His post-war acting credits included The Winslow Boy by Terence Rattigan and The Deputy aka The Representative by Rolf Hochhuth on Broadway.
 He also was the "voice" of Lloyd George in the seminal BBC documentary The Great War (1964).

-Among Williams's other books was the best seller Beyond Belief: A Chronicle of Murder and its Detection (1968), a semi-fictionalised account of the Moors murderers, Ian Brady and Myra Hindley.
-His 1980 novel Headlong, the fictional story of the unexpected death of the entire British royal family in a freak accident in 1930, and the ascent of a most unlikely heir to the British throne as a result, was the loose basis of the 1991 motion picture King Ralph.
+Among Williams's other books was the bestseller Beyond Belief: A Chronicle of Murder and its Detection (1968), a semi-fictionalised account of the Moors murderers, Ian Brady and Myra Hindley.
+His 1980 novel Headlong, a story of the unexpected death of the entire British royal family in a freak accident in 1930, and the ascent of a most unlikely heir to the British throne as a result, was the loose basis of the 1991 motion picture King Ralph.

-On Monday 17 February 1975 Williams was Roy Plomley's guest on Desert Island Discs on BBC Radio 4.
+On Monday 17 February 1975, Williams was Roy Plomley's guest on Desert Island Discs on BBC Radio 4.
 The author's book choice was a dictionary with a typewriter, pen and paper combined as his luxury.

 Personal life

 Williams was married in 1935 to actress Mary Marjorie O'Shann (Molly Shan), who died in 1970.
 They had two sons, Alan, a writer, and Brook, an actor.
-Brook Williams became a close friend of Richard Burton's, working as Burton's personal assistant and appearing in many of Burton's films.
-Williams is godfather to Kate Burton.
+Brook became a close friend of Richard Burton, working as his personal assistant and appearing in many of his films.
+Williams was godfather to Kate Burton.

 Both during his marriage and following his wife's death, Williams was actively bisexual throughout his adult life.
-He maintained a relationship from 1981 to 1986 with American theatre journalist Albert N. Williams whom Emlyn met while appearing at the Northlight Theatre in the Chicago area with his one-man Charles Dickens show.
-(Albert Williams served as Emlyn Williams's personal assistant during a 1982 tour of England, Wales and Ireland with the Charles Dickens and Dylan Thomas solo shows.)
+He maintained a relationship from 1981 to 1986 with American theatre journalist Albert N. Williams, whom he met while he was appearing at the Northlight Theatre in the Chicago area with his one-man Charles Dickens show.
+Albert Williams served as Emlyn Williams's personal assistant during a 1982 tour of England, Wales and Ireland with the Charles Dickens and Dylan Thomas solo shows.